clearlinux/clear-linux-documentation/source/clear-linux/concepts/autospec-about.rst

 Autospec
 ########

-A standard RPM build process using ``rpmbuild`` requires a tarball and .spec file to start.
-The .spec provides information about a package, how to build it, as well as what should be installed and where.

 ``autospec`` is a tool to assist in the automated creation and maintenance of RPM packaging in |CL-ATTR|.
-Compared to ``rpmbuild``, ``autospec`` requires only a tarball and package name to start.
+Where a standard RPM build process using ``rpmbuild`` requires a tarball and .spec file to start, ``autospec`` requires only a tarball and package name to start.

 How autospec works
 ******************

 ``autospec`` attempts to infer the requirements of the .spec file by analyzing the source code and :file:`Makefile` information.
 It will continuously run updated builds based on new information discovered from build failures until it has a complete and valid .spec file.
-You may optionally influence the behavior of ``autospec`` by providing :ref:`control files <control-files>`.
+Although not required, you can influence the behavior of ``autospec`` by providing :ref:`control files <control-files>`.

+The basic process is described in the following steps:

 #.
 The :command:`make autospec` command generates a .spec based on
    analysis of code and control files, if present.